YouTube pulls interview with Alex Jones after banned Infowars publisher makes ‘firing squad’ remark

 Mr. Jones has been prohibited from uploading his own content to YouTube for more than two years, although he has side-stepped that soft ban in part by appearing on channels operated by other users.

-He recently spoke for hours with internet personality Tim Pool, who posted video of their discussion to his YouTube channel Thursday before it was removed from the platform shortly afterward.
+He recently spoke for hours with internet personality Tim Pool, who posted a video of their discussion to his YouTube channel Thursday before it was removed from the platform shortly afterward.

 YouTube said the video was found to have violated its rules because of a remark Mr. Jones made about Mr. Gates — a frequent subject of the fringe theories he promotes — and wanting people killed.